Leithia: Evolutionary history

 The closest living relative of Leithia is assumed to be Eliomys (which among others, contains the European garden dormouse) based on morphological similarities.
 Remains tentively referred to Leithia are known from the Early Pleistocene (late Villafranchian) "Monte Pellegrino" faunal complex.
 However, other authors have suggested that this taxon is instead more closely related to the genus Maltamys, also endemic to Sicily and Malta.
 It has been suggested by some that the ancestors Leithia arrived in Sicily during the Late Miocene (Messinian) or Pliocene, but this is not preserved in the fossil record.
-For most of the Middle Pleistocene during the "Elephas falconeri" faunal complex, Leithia was one of a small number of mammal species present on Sicily and Malta, alongside the dwarf elephant Palaeoloxodon falconeri, the large dormouse Maltamys, a shrew belonging to the genus Crocidura, and an otter.
+For most of the Middle Pleistocene during the "Elephas falconeri" faunal complex, Leithia was one of a small number of mammal species present on Sicily and Malta, alongside the sheep-sized dwarf elephant Palaeoloxodon falconeri, the large dormouse Maltamys, a shrew belonging to the genus Crocidura, and an otter.
 During the late Middle Pleistocene a faunal turnover event occurred, caused by the uplift of Calabria and Sicily resulting in a closer connection with the Italian mainland, which during episodes of low sea level allowed some large animals from the mainland fauna of Italy to invade Sicily.
 Leithia persisted alongside the new arrivals for some time as demonstrated by their co-occurrence in deposits assigned to the "Elephas mnaidriensis" faunal complex, but apparently became extinct sometime before the end of the Pleistocene, prior the deposition of deposits assigned to the "Grotta S. Teodoro Pianetti" faunal complex.